TarekJ03/SmartConnections/README.md

 #### `addConnectionTypes`

-This method allows addresses that are members of the `owners` group of addresses to add connection types to an already present namespace.
+This method allows addresses that are members of the `owners` group to add connection types to an already present namespace.

 Input: